Trans Am (band)

 Trans Am is a three-piece American band from Bethesda, Maryland, that was one of the originators of "post-rock" in the mid-1990s.
 Their work combines elements of Krautrock, heavy metal, hardcore punk, synthpop, electronic music, and folk music.
-Since their inception, the group has toured with Tortoise, Pan Sonic, The Fucking Champs, and Tool.
+Since their inception, the group has toured with Tortoise, Pan Sonic, the Fucking Champs, and Tool.

-Biography
+History

 Nathan Means (bass, keyboards, vocoder, vocals), Philip Manley (lead guitar, bass, keyboards, vocals), and Sebastian Thomson (drums, bass, keyboards, guitar, vocals) formed Trans Am in 1990 near Washington, D.C.

-The band started as a HarDCore project but their sound evolved as the members finished college to include additional influences, such as new wave, classic rock, and experimental rock.

-In 1995, they began recording their music, which until 1998 was almost entirely instrumental.
-Their sound is generally marked with acoustic and electronic drums, guitars, electronics, and a varying amount of often-heavily processed vocals.
-Instrumental virtuosity (especially on drums) is a focal point.
-All of their albums have been released on the Chicago-based independent record label Thrill Jockey.
+Initially influenced by local hardcore and post-hardcore bands Fugazi, Bad Brains, and Soulside, Trans Am quickly moved away from that sound and began drawing from such bands as Chrome, This Heat, Van Halen, Manowar, and in particular electronica acts such as Kraftwerk, Aphex Twin, and Autechre.
+According to Thomson, they had searched for a unique sound and "were floundering until one day we hooked up a Casio keyboard in 1993 and realized that a keyboard can also be a punk instrument."
+Sometime around 1993, Trans Am had a lead singer, who was eventually fired for missing rehearsals, and the band opted not to replace him.
+Since then, Trans Am's music has been largely instrumental.

-Trans Am's self-titled debut, recorded after just a few rehearsals, contained instrumentals which were largely improvised versions of simple rock-oriented motifs based loosely on 1970s bands such as Boston, Bachman–Turner Overdrive, and Yes.
-The album was produced by John McEntire of labelmates Tortoise at Chicago's Idful Studios.
-Afterwards, the band opened for Tortoise on a brief US tour.

-In the fall of 1996, Trans Am released a self-titled EP, which showed a greater reliance on electronics.
+The band's self-titled debut was produced by John McEntire of labelmates Tortoise at Idful Music Corporation, in Chicago.
+Afterwards, Trans Am opened for Tortoise on a brief US tour.
+In 1996, they released a self-titled EP, which showed a greater reliance on electronics.
 The group expanded that approach to album length on Surrender to the Night (1997) and The Surveillance (1998).
 Their sound during this period was reminiscent of such acts as Kraftwerk, Can, and New Order, interspersed with more rock-oriented material.
-In 1996, they appeared on a split 12" with Wingtip Sloat, which accompanied the zine Tuba Frenzy.
-One track from that record, "Starjammer", was later included on the highbrow electronica label Mille Plateaux's double-CD compilation In Memoriam Gilles Deleuze.
-In their live shows, the band began to incorporate trigger devices and MIDI-wired beatboxes in order to perform their electronics-heavy songs.
+Also in 1996, they appeared on a split 12" with Wingtip Sloat.
+One track from that record, "Starjammer", was later included on the electronica label Mille Plateaux's double-CD compilation In Memoriam Gilles Deleuze.
 Around the time of the release of The Surveillance, Trans Am started to perform material with vocoder-heavy vocals by Nathan Means.